osate/website/source/osate-releases.md

 #### Notable changes

 1. New analysis checks if bindings (Actual\_\*\_Binding) adhere to constraints (Allowed\_\*\_Binding, Allowed\_\*\_Binding_Class, Required \ Provided\_Connection\_Quality\_of\_Service, Required \ Provided\_Virtual\_Bus\_Class) ([#775](https://github.com/osate/osate2-core/issues/775))
-1. Significant improvements to the graphical editor.
+1. Significant improvements in the graphical editor.
 See below for details.
 1. Added an AGREE simulator.
 A user guide is included in the help content.

 #### Fixed issues